 Universität Berlin, Humboldt Universität zu Berlin, Leibniz Zentrum für Zeithistorische

 Forschung, and the Merian Centre for Advanced Studies in the Maghreb (MECAM), among others.
-Now and then, I translate from German and Russian into English.
+Now and then, I translate from German or Russian into English.

 Previously, I was an art director and graphic designer.